Tabubil Airport

 Tabubil Airport (IATA: TBG, ICAO: AYTB) is an international airport in Tabubil, Papua New Guinea.
 Asia Pacific Airlines operates out of Tabubil as its hub.

+History

+In the late 1970s, Tabubil was a small camp.
+Before construction of the town, Tabubil's first airstrip was in a different location, and a different angle to the airstrip that exists today.
+Air travel was instrumental in the development of the town, as there were no roads and the Kiunga-Tabubil Highway, which was a major logistical problem, was not constructed yet.

 Airlines and destinations

+Asia Pacific Airlines is a local company with head offices in Tabubil, and Airlines PNG, Mission Aviation Fellowship and Air Niugini also fly to Tabubil Regularly.

 Aircraft safety

 Tabubil has a history of poor aircraft safety, and many fatal crashes have occurred in the nearby mountains.
 Additionally, due to weather conditions, many aircraft have had to be diverted to Kiunga and passengers transported by road or helicopter for the remainder of the journey.
 Some of the most publicised crashes are as follows: